fhollenbach/OLD_polisci209_DONOTUSE/pages/syllabus.md

 ![Laptops as distraction](https://pbs.twimg.com/media/C9oYA4GUAAI0RKf.jpg:large)

 I may make exceptions to this rule, but only if you have good reasons for why you need to use a computer.
-If so please contact me within the first week of class.
+If you believe you warrant an exception, please contact me within the first week of class.

 In addition, please make sure your cell phones are on silent mode and